-- Self-contained slides will be provided. - ► You are required to attend every class (otherwise, it'd be difficult to catch up) - (Supplementary) Essentials of Programming Languages (Third Edition) by Daniel P. Friedman and Mitchell Wand.
+- Self-contained slides will be provided. - ► You are required to attend every class (otherwise, it'd be difficult to catch up) - Hakjoo Oh.
+Introduction to Principles of Programming Languages. (pdf will be provided) - (Supplementary) Essentials of Programming Languages (Third Edition) by Daniel P. Friedman and Mitchell Wand.
 MIT Press.